 Outer Banks Market Summary

 The Outer Banks is a destination location driven by tourism.
 A majority of the homes are vacation or investment homes.
+Many are NC condos.
 These homes require a strong buyer with usually 20-25% down.
-In this market, that is big.
+That is big in this market.

 In the previous real estate boom, money was easily borrowed – in some cases to underqualified borrowers.
-In this market, however, the borrower was overqualified.
+Recently we’ve seen, however, the borrower was overqualified.
 We experienced higher than 10% cash purchases overall.
-Those factors show that the market is solid and a burst is not expected.
+Those factors show that the market is solid, and a burst is not expected.

 In the Corolla area to the Outer Banks, some refer to this as the Northern Beaches; we have experienced the most turnover in 20 years.
 The new buyers of these homes are also spending money on remodeling.
 The building permits over the last six months in that area are mind-boggling.
 The result will be massive in rentals and sales of those homes over the next few years.